James Fisher (2013)

 I have spent his career to date accumulating a unique skill set, in an effort to make myself distinctive within today’s competitive working environment.
 I now seek to leverage my abilities in engineering, management, business, finance and Japanese to enter a senior position in industry, with a plan to start my own company within 5 years.
 The experience gained from the scholarship, both professional and personal, will be of great benefit in my endeavours.

 Following the Scholarship, Andy worked in Tokyo for BDA (Business Development Asia LLC), a boutique investment banking firm, advising on cross-border mergers and acquisitions involving Asia until spring 2013.
-He is now based at their London office.
+He then joined their London office until autumn 2015.
+Andy joined the Entrepreneur First (http://www.joinef.com/) scheme in September 2015.

 Jessie Cope (2009)